maxbax/redux-thunk-addon/README.md

 You cas use this addon into a project with [redux](https://github.com/reduxjs/redux) and [redux-thunk](https://github.com/reduxjs/redux-thunk) configured inside.

-In this project you can do the folowing:
+In this project you can do the following:

 1. Create your redux actions using `asyncCallAction` function: